'The Salt of the Earth': Cannes Review

 The film opens with what are arguably Salgado’s most famous pictures, shot at the now-closed gold mine of Sera Pelada, in his native Brazil.
 They show thousands and thousands of workers scaling the gigantic walls of the open-pit mine to take out the ore.
 As Salgado suggests in interview footage, these photos -- which show thousands of nameless humans piled on top of each other to do their work without the help of any machines -- bring to mind nothing less than truly pharaonic projects, such as the construction of the Tower of Babel, the Pyramids or King Solomon’s Mines.
 However, as Salgado perceptively notes, unlike the slave workers of antiquity, the humans in his pictures “were only slaves to the idea of becoming rich."

-Wenders and Salgado Junior then stick to a more-or-less chronological presentation of Sebastiao’s life, starting with his university years and early career as an economist, his move to Paris in the 1960s (when Brazil was a dictatorship), his change of careers with the help of his incredibly supportive wife, Lelia, and his subsequent travels throughout the world that kept him from seeing much of Juliano and his younger brother, Rodrigo, who has Down syndrome.
+Wenders and Salgado Junior then stick to a more-or-less chronological presentation of Sebastiao’s life, starting with his university years and early career as an economist, his move to Paris in the 1960s (when Brazil was a dictatorship) and then exploring his change of careers with the help of his incredibly supportive wife, Lelia, and his subsequent travels throughout the world that kept him from seeing much of Juliano and his younger brother, Rodrigo, who has Down syndrome.

 The relationship between Salgado -- who has sometimes worked up to a decade on such gigantic photodocumentary projects as Workers, Exodus and Sahel: The End of the Road -- and his director son most clearly comes to the fore in the segment that covers their first trip together, to shoot in hostile Siberia for the photographer's recent book, Genesis, which showcases unspoiled nature.
-In the awkward inserted sequence -- right after Juliano’s birth, jumping ahead 30 years before returning to the film’s overarching chronology -- there’s a sense that Juliano wants to make up for lost time by traveling with his father and doing this project, though, at least onscreen, Salgado mostly talks about the difficulty of framing polar bears if there’s practically no action or background to speak of.
+In the awkwardly inserted sequence -- right after Juliano’s birth, jumping ahead 30 years before returning to the film’s overarching chronology -- there’s a sense that Juliano wants to make up for lost time by traveling with his father and doing this project, though, at least onscreen, Salgado mostly talks about the difficulty of framing polar bears.
 Similarly, Lelia, though clearly a key figure in Sebastiao's private as well as professional life, remains very much in the background.

 His left-wing political ideas are clearly motivated by his strong sense of compassion for humankind, saying, at one point, about a famine in the Sahel in the 1980s: "It’s a problem of sharing, not a natural catastrophe."
 The disasters he’s covered include the human exoduses caused by the wars in Rwanda and former Yugoslavia as well as the burning oil fields of Kuwait after the First Gulf War -- the latter clearly an awe-inspiring visual spectacle for the photographer as well as a man-made disaster.